cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 I remember me looking at code examples in [Kaggle](https://www.kaggle.com/) where there are many datasets and a lot of notebooks to learn from.
 My [bachelor's thesis](https://dspace.uclv.edu.cu/handle/123456789/1935) was about applying time series classification models to the problem of accurately forecasting rainfalls.
 There I used EDA in SPSS to find patterns and understand real world data.

-A couple later, I started my Master's in Computer Science and went into sport analytics.
+A couple of years later, I started my Master's in Computer Science and went into sport analytics.
 I knew that if manage to collect enough data, formulate the right hypothesis, and use a completely new technique for the problem at hand, I could manage to get a paper published.
 So I did exactly that (btw, [this](https://sciendo.com/it/article/10.1515/ijcss-2016-0007) is the paper if you're wondering).
 I analyzed all the historical data publicly available of the MLB and applied a which at the time were cutting edge ML techniques to predict the outcome of games.